-Whenever there’s a sudden downpour, there’s a risk that your basement could experience a sewer backup problem.
+Whenever there’s a sudden downpour, there’s a risk that your basement could experience a water backup problem.
 It’s bad enough if clean rainwater backs up in your basement, but try to imagine dirty sewage filling your basement, ruining everything it touches.
 Fortunately, you can help prevent this by installing a backwater valve.

 What is a backwater valve?